Volapük Wikipedia: History

 Soon after, on 21 September 2007, a proposal was submitted to Meta-Wiki to close the Volapük Wikipedia.
 A long discussion followed, as did eventual disputes and even vandalism.
 Wikipedians were divided on the issue and the discussion was closed on 6 November 2007.
 The final decision was to keep the Volapük Wikipedia.

-On 25 December 2007, a second, "more balanced request" was created, suggesting a radical cleanup of Volapük Wikipedia with the aim of removing all bot-created articles, and transferring the remaining articles to the Wikimedia Incubator.
+On 25 December 2007, a second, "more balanced request" was created, suggesting a radical cleanup of Volapük Wikipedia, with the aim of removing all bot-created articles and transferring the remaining articles to the Wikimedia Incubator.
 This proposal was also rejected, on 28 January 2008.
-The Esperanto Wikipedia's number of articles caught up, on 23 September 2009, two years after being surpassed, and it remains the largest Wikipedia in a non-natural language to this day.
-Since then, the number of articles has remained relatively stable on the Volapük Wikipedia, while the edition's collaborative quality has increased, as more effort is put on improving current articles than creating new ones, which led to a doubling of the depth indicator since SmeiraBot made its last edit in April 2008, after a total of over 1,150,000.
+The Esperanto Wikipedia's number of articles caught up on 23 September 2009, two years after being surpassed, and it remains the largest Wikipedia in a non-natural language to this day.
+Since then, the number of articles has remained relatively stable on the Volapük Wikipedia, while the edition's collaborative quality has increased, as more effort is put into improving current articles rather than creating new ones, leading to a doubling of the depth indicator since SmeiraBot made its last edit in April 2008, after a total of over 1,150,000.

 Following discussions about the status and future of the Volapük Wikipedia, several initiatives led to the creation of measures to promote the development of quality articles throughout Wikipedia.
 On 7 November 2007, Sérgio Meira introduced the List of Wikipedias by sample of articles, a ranking of Wikipedias based on the size of its articles in a predefined sample based on the List of articles every Wikipedia should have.
 It was created to serve as a measure of Wikipedias' quality, alternative to the list of Wikipedias by size.
 Two months later, on 8 January 2008, a Proposal for Policy on overuse of bots in Wikipedias was created on Meta-Wiki.
 Its purpose was to address perceived problems resulting from "massive flood of additions from bots", but as of July 2014, it remains a proposal and is still in the process of gathering consensus for adoption.